neo-project/docs/it-it/node/consensus.md

 ## 4 - Teoria

 Il Byzantine Generals Problem é un classico problema nel calcolo distribuito.
-Il problema definisce un numero di **Delegates** che devono realizzare il consenso sul risultato di un ordine dello **Speaker**.
+Il problema definisce un numero di **Delegates** che devono realizzare il consenso sul risultato proveniente da un'ordine dello **Speaker**.
 In questo sistema, bisogna stare attenti perché lo **Speaker** o un numero qualsiasi di **Delegates** potrebbero essere dei traditori.
-A dishonest node may not send a consistent message to each recipient.
-This is considered the most disastrous situation.
-The solution to the problem requires that the **Delegates** identify if the **Speaker** is honest and what the actual command was as a group.
+Un nodo disonesto potrebbe non inviare un messaggio coerente a ogni destinatario.
+Questa é considerata come la situazione piú disastrosa.
+La soluzione al problema richiede che i **Delegates** identifichino se lo **Speaker** sia onesto e quale fosse il vero comando come gruppo.

-For the purpose of describing how DBFT works, we will primarily be focusing this section on the justification of the 66.66% consensus rate used in Section 5.
-Keep in mind that a dishonest node does not need to be actively malicious, it could simply not be functioning as intended.
+Allo scopo di descrivere come funziona il DBFT, concentreremo principalmente questa sezione sulla giustificazione del tasso di consenso del 66.66% utilizzato nella sezione 5.
+Tieni a mente che un nodo disonesto non necessariamente deve essere attivamente malevolo, potrebbe semplicemente non funzionare come previsto.

 For the sake of discussion, we will describe a couple of scenarios.
 In these simple examples, we will assume that each node sends along the message it received from the **Speaker**.
 This mechanism is used in DBFT as well and is critical to the system.
 We will only be describing the difference between a functional system and disfunctional system.
 For a more detailed explanation, see the references.